Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 System.out.println("The character at position 0 is: " + character); // Output: 'H'

-The length() method in Java is used to know how many characters a text string has.
+The length() method in Java is used to find out how many characters a text string has.
 It returns an integer that represents the length of the string.

 Syntax: